 When did the PIF become the Newcastle United club owners?

-Ashley sold Newcastle for £305m in October 2021 to see the PIF, Staveley and the Reuben Brothers become the owners.
-The Premier League rubber-stamped the consortium’s takeover after receiving legally-binding documents that ensure the PIF is an entirely distinct entity from Saudi Arabia’s rulers.
+Ashley sold Newcastle for £305 million in October 2021 to the PIF, Staveley and the Reuben Brothers.
+The Premier League rubber-stamped the consortium’s takeover after receiving legally binding documents that ensured the PIF is an entirely separate entity from Saudi Arabia’s rulers.

-The takeover was an arduous process as the Premier League targeted assurances that Saudi Arabia’s rulers will not interfere in the running of Newcastle.
-It also proved a hugely controversial takeover as Amnesty International extensively condemns the Middle East nation for its dire human rights record.
+The takeover was an arduous process as the Premier League targeted assurances that Saudi Arabia’s rulers would not interfere in the running of Newcastle.
+It also proved a hugely controversial takeover as Amnesty International extensively condemned the Middle Eastern nation for its dire human rights record.

-Yet Saudi Arabia’s crown prince and Prime Minister Mohammed bin Salman Al-Saud sits on the PIF’s board as its chairman.
-A selection of Newcastle fans also oppose the Saudi-backed ownership of the club with supporters group NUFC Fans Against Sportswashing often protesting against the takeover.
+A selection of Newcastle fans also opposed the Saudi-backed ownership of the club with supporters group NUFC Fans Against Sportswashing often protesting against the takeover.

-Many Newcastle fans celebrated the Saudi-backed takeover after the PIF, Staveley and the Reuben brothers replaced Ashley as the club’s owners.
-The Sports Direct magnate had owned the club since May 2007 when he purchased Freddy Shepherd and Sir John Hall’s shares in the Magpies for £134m.
+Many Newcastle fans celebrated the Saudi-backed takeover after the PIF, Staveley and the Reuben brothers replaced Ashley as the club’s owners too however.
+The Sports Direct magnate had owned the club since May 2007 when he purchased Freddy Shepherd and Sir John Hall’s shares in the Magpies for £134 million.

 What have Newcastle won since the PIF became their owners?

-Saudi Arabia’s PIF, the Reuben Brothers and Staveley became the owners of Newcastle from Ashley in October 2021 with the club sitting 19th in the Premier League table.
-The Magpies had not won in their opening seven fixtures to the season under Steve Bruce.
+Saudi Arabia’s PIF, the Reuben Brothers and Staveley became the owners of Newcastle from Ashley in October 2021, with the club sitting 19th in the Premier League table.
+The Magpies had not won in their opening seven fixtures of the season under Steve Bruce.
 The Toon had also only scored eight goals.

-Newcastle had further not finished a top-flight campaign in the top half of the table since finishing in 10th in 2017/18.
+Newcastle had not finished a top-flight campaign in the top half of the table since finishing in 10th in 2017/18.
 So, the Saudi-backed consortium made sacking Bruce one of their first objectives in October 2021.
-They quickly turned to name Eddie Howe as their latest manager in November 2021.
+They quickly turned to name Eddie Howe as their new manager in November 2021.

-Howe initially joined Newcastle on a contract running until June 2024 but later extended his contract in August 2022.
-The PIF, Staveley and the Reuben brothers acknowledged his instant success having guided the club to 11th place.
-Now, Howe has Newcastle dreaming of qualification for Europe again.
+Howe initially joined Newcastle on a contract running until June 2024, but later extended his deal in August 2022.
+The PIF, Staveley and the Reuben brothers acknowledged his instant success, having guided the club to 11th place, before taking them way up to fourth and into the UEFA Champions League in his second season in charge.

 What other sports franchises does the PIF own?